hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 yeah, thought so

 [13:30:12](#16453638123019Kjzhw:gitter.im) <gurzgri>:
-number of points doesn't matter much, I almost painted the whole canvas black í ½í¸ƒ
+number of points doesn't matter much, I almost painted the whole canvas black ğŸ˜ƒ

 [13:30:19](#16453638193020FIMyC:gitter.im) <hiiamboris (NOT THIS ONE)>: lol